jdbren/lilac/README.md

 Lilac is a hobby operating system project running on x86 (32-bit) in early development.
 I have created it for fun as a way to learn about kernel programming and operating system fundamentals.

+The entry point is _start in the x86 boot folder.
+I intend to add better documentation soon.